 - You are required to form a homework group of 3-4 students.
 Submit a list of your group members to Blackboard. - Each homework group must submit only ONE answer to Blackboard.
-Late submissions will not be accepted. - Homework problems will be posted on Blackboard.
+Submissions must be on time to be accepted. - Homework problems will be posted on Blackboard.
 Their solution will be discussed only during tutorials and will not be uploaded on Blackboard.